(Personal Capital is now Empower)

 Betterment is for you if…

 …you’re primarily interested in investment management at the lowest possible fee.
-The annual advisory fee of 0.25% is well below the 0.89% charged by Personal Capital.
-And while Personal Capital’s fee structure goes down to 0.49% at $10 million, Betterment’s drops to 0.15% at $2 million.
+The annual advisory fee of 0.25% is well below the 0.89% charged by Empower.
+And while Empower’s fee structure goes down to 0.49% at $10 million, Betterment’s drops to 0.15% at $2 million.

 …you’re interested in comprehensive financial management.
 Sure, you’ll pay a higher annual fee, but you’ll get customized investment management, as well as access to human financial advisors.
-Betterment does offer access to financial advisors with a fee of 0.40%, and while that’s much lower than Personal Capital’s fee structure, it doesn’t provide the detail of services that Personal Capital does.
+Betterment does offer access to financial advisors with a fee of 0.40%, and while that’s much lower than Empower’s fee structure, it doesn’t provide the detail of services that Empower does.